Gravel Calculator

 - Add price (optional) - enter your supplier's price per ton for an estimated total cost.

-Measure the area in square feet, pick a depth, and the rest is conversion: cubic feet = area × (depth ÷ 12), then divide by 27 for cubic yards or multiply by the gravel's density for weight.
-The quick guides worth remembering: a ton of gravel covers about 100 sq ft at 2 inches or 50 sq ft at 4 inches, and a cubic yard spreads over roughly 160 sq ft at 2 inches.
-So a 10 × 10 ft area at 4 inches comes to about 1.7 tons.
-The calculator above handles the math for any shape.
+Measure the area in square feet, pick a finished depth, and the rest is conversion: cubic feet = area × (depth ÷ 12), then divide by 27 for cubic yards or multiply by the selected bulk density for weight.
+Using the page's #57 crushed-stone estimate of 105 lb/ft³, 1 US ton covers about 114 sq ft at 2 inches or 57 sq ft at 4 inches.
+A 10 × 10 ft area at 4 inches is about 1.75 tons before overage.
+The calculator above handles the math for any shape and material.

 How Much Gravel Do I Need?